 A rabies vaccination must occur AFTER microchip implantation.
 The rabies vaccination may be administered the same day as the microchip implantation but any rabies vaccination before a microchip is implanted is invalid.
 If your pet had a non-ISO compatible chip implanted at the same time as or before your pet’s most recent vaccination, your pet will not have to be re-vaccinated even if it had to be re-microchipped with an ISO compliant chip to travel to the European Union (EU).
 Remember, the number and implantation dates of both microchips must be documented on the EU Health Certificate and at least one of these microchips must have been implanted before your pet’s most recent rabies vaccine.

-Is the rabies vaccination absolutely required before importing a dog into France, or will the vaccination titer test suffice?
+Is the rabies vaccination absolutely required before importing a dog into each country, or will the vaccination titer test suffice?

-French authorities have confirmed that the rabies shot must be current.
-It must be done at least 3 weeks before entering the country, but after microchipping.
+USDA and international quaratine offices require that the rabies shot must be current. for UK, It must be done at least 3 weeks before entering the country, but after microchipping.
 The rabies titer test does not qualify.
 For Japan you must follow the required quaratine process, they will not make exceptions.

 When should I stop giving my dog medication leading up to surgery?

-At your vets and each surgery centers descression, All normal medications should be given until the evening before surgery.
+At your vets and each surgery centers descression, All normal medications should be given until the evening or morning of surgery.
 After surgery, the doctors will recommend how to proceed depending on the needs of your dog.
 Again your doctors will clearly explain what you should do prior to your surgery day.

-Do you get any telephone updates during or immediately after surgery?
+Do you get any updates during or immediately after surgery?

 Do I need a stroller?
 What kind is recommended?